Degenerative Myelopathy Blog Banner

 Diagnosis and Testing

 Diagnosing degenerative myelopathy requires a comprehensive approach combining medical history, physical examination, advanced imaging, and genetic testing.
-This process involves ruling out various disease processes through specialized testing such as MRI and CSF analysis.
-It is important to exclude other diseases, including metabolic causes or spinal cord issues, to ensure an accurate diagnosis.
-The diagnostic process aims to rule out other conditions while building evidence supporting a DM diagnosis.
+The goal is to rule out other conditions while building evidence that supports a DM diagnosis.

 Initial Veterinary Assessment